echogarden-project/echogarden/docs/CLI.md

 echogarden speak text.txt parts/[segment].opus
 ```

-The `[segment]` pattern would cause multiple files to be created, one for each text segment (segments would be determined according to paragraph or line breaks, in this case).
-The pattern would be replaced by the index and initial text of the segment.
-For example by `parts/01 Hello world how are you doing ... .opus`.
+The `[segment]` placeholder would cause multiple files to be created, one for each text segment (segments would be determined according to paragraph or line breaks, in this case).
+The placeholder would be replaced by the index and initial text of the segment, producing an output file with a name like `parts/001 Hello world how are you doing ... .opus`.

 Templates can also be used in multiple outputs.
 For instance, the following would align `speech.mp3` with `transcript.txt` and then split the audio according to the segments found in the transcript, and store separate audio and timeline files for each part.